SAP-samples/cap-local-development-workshop/exercises/03/README.md

 If you have time, you can build on your confidence with an interactive REPL context by connecting to this mocked remote service from within the cds REPL.

+👉 First, make sure the mock service is still running and listening on port 5005 (i.e. you haven't stopped it just now).

-👉 First, let's have a look at the "wiring" for this mocked remote service in our local development mode context; take a peek in the `.cds-services.json` file in your home directory:
+👉 Now, let's have a look at the "wiring" for this mocked remote service in our local development mode context; take a peek in the `.cds-services.json` file in your home directory:

 ```bash
 jq . ~/.cds-services.json